mocaccinoOS/website/content/en/docs/Desktop/Luet/vajo.md

 ## Installing Vajo

-If you prefer a graphical tool to perform simple tasks you can consider installing apps/vajo
+If you prefer a tool to perform simple package management tasks, you can consider installing apps/vajo

 ```bash
 $ sudo luet install apps/vajo
 ```
+This will install vajo-gui ( a graphical GTK based version ) and vajo-tui ( a text-based ncurses version )

+## Using Vajo

+After opening the Vajo program there are several things we can do.